HrushikeshPawar/Mathematics-Videos/Symmetry/README.md

-# Mathematics-Animation-Videos
+# Symmetry

-This Repo contains my efforts to create Mathematics related video animations using MANIM library
+This folder contains the script and required file for my video on (Symmetries of Square and Rectangle)[https://youtu.be/j937dPharGc].